PennDOT reduces speed on several roadways; crashes reported across area

 There have also been crashes reported across the area.

-In Mercer County, traffic was backed up Wednesday afternoon due to a crash on Interstate 80 involving multiple vehicles, before mile marker 15.
+In Mercer County, traffic was backed up Wednesday afternoon due to crashes on Interstate 80 involving multiple vehicles, before mile marker 15.
 Cars were stopped for a few miles back from the crash.

+Crews have worked to remove the vehicles involved, and traffic is beginning to move again in the area.

 Due to a jackknifed truck, southbound I-79 has been reduced to a single lane between the Wexford/Route 910 (Exit 73) interchange and the I-279 split.
 Emergency personnel are on the scene.